 This reduction in the wallet’s balance resulted in our attack attempting to lock more tokens than were available in the wallet — specifically, our inscribed amount exceeded the wallet’s remaining total by the amount withdrawn.
 Since the intended amount to be locked could not surpass the wallet's actual holdings, the attack was ultimately unsuccessful.

 \textbf{Subsequent attempts} (\textit{\textbf{2nd-4th Txs}} in Fig.\ref{fig:attack}).
-After the initial failure, we proceeded to launch three successive attacks approximately one hour later\footnote{During this interval, a normal ORDI transfer transaction (\href{https://ordiscan.com/inscription/46382402}{\#46382402}) occurred}.
+After the initial failure, we proceeded to launch three successive attacks approximately one hour later\footnote{During this interval, a normal ORDI transfer (\href{https://ordiscan.com/inscription/46382402}{\#46382402}) occurred.}.
 We continued to use an attack strategy with large inscription transfer amounts and low fees.
 Inscriptions with higher amounts effectively maximize liquidity locking, while low fees prolong the transaction's presence in the mempool.

 At 19:02:21, we initiated our second attack (\textbf{\textit{2nd Tx}}, $\mathsf{inscription ID}$: \hlhref{https://ordiscan.com/inscription/46385830}{\#46385830}) using a fee rate of 201 sats/vB and successfully locked 8,210,108 ORDI tokens, nearly the entire balance of the target address.
-This rendered the withdrawal functionality of the target wallet \underline{inoperative}, as all tokens were locked in $B_{\text{trans}}^{A_t}$.
+This rendered the withdrawal functionality of the target wallet \textbf{inoperative}, as all tokens were locked in $B_{\text{trans}}^{A_t}$.

-Subsequently, at 19:11:19, the target address received two consecutive token transfers totaling 5,076 and 1,022 tokens ($\mathsf{inscription IDs}$: \href{https://ordiscan.com/inscription/46387804}{\#46387804} and \href{https://ordiscan.com/inscription/46387805}{\#46387805}).
+Subsequently, at 19:11:19, the target address received two consecutive token transfers totalling 5,076 and 1,022 tokens ($\mathsf{inscription IDs}$: \href{https://ordiscan.com/inscription/46387804}{\#46387804} and \href{https://ordiscan.com/inscription/46387805}{\#46387805}).
 These two transactions appeared to be legitimate inscriptions initiated by Binance.
 OKLink\footnote{OKLink is a blockchain explorer that provides \underline{address associations} for transactions; see \href{https://www.oklink.com/btc/tx/309d7139cfd08de502e99e99456e2d6333f8260d2f4a72831c709622d0b498a9}{\#46387804} and \href{https://www.oklink.com/btc/tx/ebe891e8e5cd4c954dedf3b0395c6929fc06c250bd24da734e304a0458743f45}{\#46387805}, respectively.} indicates that the sending addresses are associated with Binance’s internal wallets.
-The likely purpose of these transfers was to replenish the target wallet’s available balance $B_{\text{avail}}^{A_t}$ by transferring additional ORDI tokens to it, thereby restoring withdrawal functionality for users.
+The purpose of these transfers was to replenish the target wallet’s available balance $B_{\text{avail}}^{A_t}$ by transferring extra ORDI tokens to it, thereby restoring withdrawal functionality for users.

-We launched the third attack (\textbf{\textit{3rd Tx}}, $\mathsf{inscription ID}$: \hlhref{https://ordiscan.com/inscription/46389818}{\#46389818}) at 19:42:02, targeting exactly the sum of the newly received 6,099 tokens, which once again locked all liquidity at the target address.
+At 19:42:02, we launched the third attack (\textbf{\textit{3rd Tx}}, $\mathsf{inscription ID}$: \hlhref{https://ordiscan.com/inscription/46389818}{\#46389818}), targeting exactly the sum of the newly received 6,099 tokens, which once again locked all liquidity at the target address.

 Concurrently with this third attack, the target address received an additional transfer of 2,683 tokens ($\mathsf{inscription ID}$: \href{https://ordiscan.com/inscription/46391171}{\#46391171}), prompting us to initiate one more attack (\textbf{\textit{4th Tx}}, $\mathsf{inscription ID}$: \hlhref{https://ordiscan.com/inscription/46393039}{\#46393039}) at 19:59:47, with an equal amount of 2,683 tokens.